+'''

-put- <slot></slot> set the value of a slot get- <slot></slot> read the value of a slot
+put-<slot> set the value of a slot

+get-<slot> read the value of a slot

+init-<slot> Initialise the value for a slot

+'''

 Inheritance within a class hierarcy

 Classes can be defined hierarchically using inheritance.
 Inheritance provides a child class with slots and methods from parent classes.